 With temperature monitoring that offers both real-time and archived data, teams can quickly look at trending data and identify how long areas peak outside of the required range.
 In the case of those responsible for food quality and preparation, they can quickly pinpoint how long perishables may have been exposed to improper temperatures or conditions, taking the guesswork out of inventory management.

-With a proactive sensor solution, teams are able to leverage technology to alert them of unusual changes across their environments—and in the event that unusual changes occur, teams can quickly intervene to fix the issue before it’s too late.
+, teams are able to leverage technology to alert them of unusual changes across their environments—and in the event that unusual changes occur, teams can quickly intervene to fix the issue before it’s too late.

 Measuring Humidity, Air Quality and Total Volatile Organic Compounds (TVOCs)